Category Archives: Blog

 Incontinence After Gallbladder Surgery

 Most people who have experienced gallbladder removal live a normal life.
 However, proper adjustment often comes with adequate coping mechanisms, such as lifestyle changes and limiting fat intake, so one can easily adapt post-surgery.
 A small percentage of patients also experience incontinence after gallbladder surgery.
 If you’re experiencing incontinence as a result of gallbladder surgery, contact us to speak to a medical concierge about your symptoms and find the right solution.
-The Incontinence Institute offers a network of specialized physicians focused on long-term solutions.
+The Incontinence Institute offers a network of specialized physicians in Middle Tennessee that are focused on long-term solutions.
 You can also reach us by phone at 1 (615) 434-8661 or by filling out a fecal incontinence self-assessment or urinary incontinence self-assessment.

 Parkinson’s Disease and Incontinence